denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 This step requires you to click "Devices > Insert Guest Additions CD Image" in the device window.

-If you get an error while trying to mount the Guest Additions CD see [this link](https://askubuntu.com/questions/573596/unable-to-install-guest-additions-cd-image-on-virtual-box/960324#960324).
+If you get an error while trying to mount the Guest Additions CD see https://askubuntu.com/questions/573596/unable-to-install-guest-additions-cd-image-on-virtual-box/960324#960324.

 Configuration